MomomeYeah/TicTacToe-Bot/README.md

 {
     "merkneraURL": <URL of Merknera server>,
     "token": <Your Merknera token>,
-    "hostPort": <Local port your Bot should listen on>, "endpointURL": <URL your Bot is listening on>, "botname": <Name of your Bot>,
+    "PORT": <Local port your Bot should listen on>, "endpointURL": <URL your Bot is listening on>, "botname": <Name of your Bot>,
     "botversion": "Version number of your Bot",
     "website": "<Your Bot's website>"
-}
+    "description": "<Short description for your Bot>" }
 ~~~~